rmzetti/hover-exec/README.md

 This is a beta version.

 Note that in all scripting languages included (except a 'home-grown' one *buddvs*, and to some extent *vm* and *eval*, which allow definition of *global* variables and functions), the script starts from scratch when the code block is executed, the same as if the command file were executed from scratch from the command prompt.
 In other words, assigned variables do not carry over into the next script execution.
 This kind of approach is best suited for small scripts to demonstrate or highlight language features, provide quick reference, or show comparisons between scripting languages.
+To help with this there is also an *include* capability, known as `#inhere` (to distinguish from *includes* in scripts) - see the [READMORE](READMORE.md).

 Matlab takes a substantial amount of time to run a codeblock (ie. the startup time for matlab to run a 'batch file' is nearly 10s on a Ryzen laptop).
 However, other included scripts are generally fairly fast (see the demo gif above).
 Although this is a Matlab startup issue, it undermines the use of `matlab` within `hover-exec`.